-Try to watch this video (after story) without throwing up, knowing the money that he is givng away is from him plotting the murder of his own mother.
+Try to watch this video of Qaw’mane Wilson without throwing up, knowing the money he is giving away is from him plotting the murder of his mother.

 UPDATE: Qaw’mane Wilson has been sentenced to 99 years in Prison on 2/1/2020

 According to a report by the Chicago Tribune, a West Side man, Qaw’mane Wilson, arranged the murder of his mother, Yolanda Holmes, a well-known owner of a beauty salon in Uptown, to gain access to more than $90,000 from her bank accounts and the proceeds from two of her life insurance policies, authorities said on Christmas Eve.